northern/abrash-black-book/src/chapter-a.md

     *ScreenPtr = 0xFF;

 and assembled a MOV instruction, not an OR instruction.
-That eliminated the read we needed before writing to display memory, and that’s what broke so much graph- ics code.
+That eliminated the read we needed before writing to display memory, and that’s what broke so much graphics code.

 The solution is simple: Instead of